alishapiplani2001/TASK--TO-DO-LIST-/README.md

   <h3 align="center">TO-DO APP</h3>

   <p align="center">
-    Welcome to the documentation for the TO-DOIT App, a simple and refactored project designed to manage your tasks efficiently.
+    Welcome to the documentation for the TO-DO App, a simple and refactored project designed to manage your tasks efficiently.
 This document provides an overview of the project, its code structure, refactoring details, clean code practices, design patterns, deployment information, and usage instructions.
     <br/>
     <br/>
-    <a href="https://github.com/alishapiplani2001/TASK--TO-DO-LIST-">View Demo</a>
+    <a href="https://task-to-do-list-virid.vercel.app/">Let's Go to site</a>
     .
   </p>
 </p>